6 Bills You Can Negotiate

 3. Internet

 You can try to negotiate your internet bill in a manner similar to your phone bill.
 Many internet providers currently offer modified plans or reduced rates.
-You may be eligible for these plans if you are experiencing financial hardship due to COVID-19.
+You may be eligible for these plans if you are experiencing financial hardship.
 Providers may also help if you have children at home who need an internet connection for remote schooling.

 4. Cable